junxit/us-congress-bills-112/metadata.md

 - 2012-04-16 — Introduced in Senate
 - 2012-04-16 — Referred to the Committee on Armed Services. (text of measure as introduced: CR S2326)
+- 2012-08-02 — Amendment SA 2776 agreed to in Senate by Unanimous Consent.
+- 2012-08-02 — Amendment SA 2776 proposed by Senator Reid for Senator Brown OH. (consideration: CR S6010; text: CR S6010) In the nature of a substitute.
+- 2012-08-02 — Amendment SA 2777 agreed to in Senate by Unanimous Consent.
+- 2012-08-02 — Amendment SA 2777 proposed by Senator Reid for Senator Brown OH. (consideration: CR S6010; text: CR S6010) In the nature of a substitute, to the preamble.
+- 2012-08-02 — Amendment SA 2778 agreed to in Senate by Unanimous Consent.
+- 2012-08-02 — Amendment SA 2778 proposed by Senator Reid for Senator Brown OH. (consideration: CR S6010; text: CR S6010) To amend the title.
+- 2012-08-02 — Measure laid before Senate by unanimous consent. (consideration: CR S6010-6011)
+- 2012-08-02 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amendment to the Title and an amended preamble by Unanimous Consent.(text: CR S6011)
+- 2012-08-02 — Resolution agreed to in Senate with an amendment and an amendment to the Title and an amended preamble by Unanimous Consent. (text: CR S6011)
+- 2012-08-02 — Senate amendment agreed to: Amendment SA 2776 agreed to in Senate by Unanimous Consent.
+- 2012-08-02 — Senate amendment agreed to: Amendment SA 2777 agreed to in Senate by Unanimous Consent.
+- 2012-08-02 — Senate amendment agreed to: Amendment SA 2778 agreed to in Senate by Unanimous Consent.
+- 2012-08-02 — Senate amendment proposed (on the floor): Amendment SA 2776 proposed by Senator Reid for Senator Brown OH.(consideration: CR S6010; text: CR S6010)
+- 2012-08-02 — Senate amendment proposed (on the floor): Amendment SA 2777 proposed by Senator Reid for Senator Brown OH.(consideration: CR S6010; text: CR S6010)
+- 2012-08-02 — Senate amendment proposed (on the floor): Amendment SA 2778 proposed by Senator Reid for Senator Brown OH.(consideration: CR S6010; text: CR S6010)
+- 2012-08-02 — Senate amendment submitted
+- 2012-08-02 — Senate amendment submitted
+- 2012-08-02 — Senate amendment submitted